Centrochelys vulcanica: Characteristics

-This is one of the two described species of giant tortoises that inhabited the Canary Islands from the Miocene to the upper Pleistocene.
+C. vulcanica is known from fossils on Gran Canaria dating to the Pliocene epoch (5.3-2.6 million years ago).
 The other species is C. burchardi, from the island of Tenerife.

 C. vulcanica was described by López-Jurado & Mateo in 1993.
 It is believed that the ancestors of these two species of giant tortoises reached the Canary Islands from North Africa.
 The majority of C. vulcanica fossils are of eggs and nests ranging in age from the Miocene until Pliocene.
 Bones and shells are known from the Miocene to the Upper Pleistocene.
 The maximum shell length is up to 61 centimeters, make it slightly smaller than C. burchardi, which had a shell length range of 65 to 94 cm.

 Fossilized tortoise eggs have been found in the islands of Lanzarote and Fuerteventura; however, these eggs have not yet been properly described or named.
 The Fuerteventura fossils have been linked to C. burchardi, but this identification is uncertain, and has been challenged.

+While often placed in the genus Centrochelys, which contains the living African spurred tortoise, the limited remains of the species make its placement in the genus uncertain, and thus the species is often referred to as "Centrochelys" vulcanica.